 A talented choral conductor, charismatic performer, and engaging teacher, Rachel has served in such roles at local, state, and national levels.
 Her background includes experience in public and private schools, choral and performing arts organizations, traditional and contemporary churches, and private instruction.
 Rachel is also a video editor, working in Adobe Premiere Pro to create professional video products for businesses, choirs, churches, and individuals.
 Based near Baltimore, Maryland, Rachel contracts her services as a conductor, performer, teacher, and video editor.

 Since 2010, Rachel has maintained a long-term conducting contract with the award-winning Children's Chorus of Carroll County.
 For that organization, she has led choirs to win numerous awards at choral festivals and adjudications and has co-directed touring ensembles that have performed in prestigious venues both in the United States and Europe.
-For the 2020-2021 season, Rachel is instructing two CCCC choral ensembles virtually, and she is serving as the organization's primary video and audio editor for all virtual concert performances.
-She also performs vocal demos for choral rehearsal tracks to support distance learning during the pandemic.
+During the 2020-2021 season, Rachel instructed two CCCC choral ensembles virtually, served as the organization's primary video and audio editor for all virtual concert performances, and performed vocal demos for choral rehearsal tracks to support distance learning during the pandemic.
+In-person rehearsals resume for the 2021-2022 season.

 Another long-term contract position that Rachel held was with Lamplight Artists from 2002-2019.
 She served as Co-Artistic Director and Mentor Teacher for Lamplight Artists' All About Kids Productions programs.
 She planned and prepared show elements and teaching materials, trained and mentored college teaching interns, wrote music and sketches, and recorded vocal demos for choral rehearsal tracks.
 She also directed more than 30 productions in locations across multiple states and at national conventions.
 Rachel worked in additional roles with Lamplight Artists over the years as both a performer and director, including such major events as a National Conference of the Southern Baptist Convention and a Billy and Franklin Graham Festival.